Aeroluna/LunaCoopMod/README.md

 This prestige was so simple to play, you could just spam down a bunch of bunkers.
 Lowering the bonus but applying it to more infantry should increase build diversity.

-- Changed Infested Infantry to be affected by commander buffs, i.e. Vorazun's Strike from the Shadows, Artanis's Guardian Shell, e.t.c.
+- Buffed Infested Infantry to be affected by commander buffs, i.e. Vorazun's Strike from the Shadows, Artanis's Guardian Shell, e.t.c.

 It might be a little strong making all of the temporary units have Guardian Shell, but hey it's co-op, whats the harm in being OP?